 Unconditional promises to give are discounted based upon payment terms using present value discount rates.
-The present value discount computation uses various rates up to 2.6 percent.
+The present value discount computation uses various rates up to 3%.

-During 2018, pledges receivable totaling \$375,521, including a \$375,000 pledge from a former member of The Fund's Board of Directors, became uncollectible and were written off as a loss on uncollectible pledges.
+During 2019 and 2018, pledges receivable totaling \$3,370 and \$375,521, respectively, including a \$375,000 pledge from a former member of The Fund's Board of Directors, became uncollectible and were written off as a loss on uncollectible pledges.

-Conditional pledges, which are not recognized in the financial statements until conditions are satisfied, totaled \$885,000 and \$376,162 at December 31, 2018 and 2017, respectively.
+Conditional pledges, which are not recognized in the financial statements until conditions are satisfied, totaled \$100,000 and \$885,000 at December 31, 2019 and 2018, respectively.